 However, semi-structured data can also lead to a lot of heartburn when trying to get data out of a database.
 Typically semi-structured data have schemas that are only enforced by convention, that might change unpredictably, or be off due to transient bugs, and in general that require a lot of post-hoc cleaning to be useful.

 And sometimes semi-structured data fields are an excuse to punt on thinking through the structure you need until after you’ve written a feature.
 In this case, you actually have structured data, it’s just unenforced, prone to bugs, and generally a pain to use.
-A simple test: if a JSON field has the same 4 fields, you should probably decompose the structure.
+A simple test: if every instance of a JSON field has the same four fields, you should probably decompose the structure.

 5. The “right database for the job” syndrome